yandex-research/context-intensive-kv-offloading/README.md

 In case of LRQK you can use both transformers==4.52.4 and transformers==5.6.1.
 LRQK is a more memory demanding baseline, so on A100, while using Qwen3-30B-A3B you will encounter OOM even on text2json (66k tokens max).
 To handle Qwen3-30B-A3B evaluation in memory constrained regime (80Gb of GPU RAM), we recommend using transformers==4.52.4 and optionally `cache_on_device=True` (relevant in case of multineedle -- 128k tokens on 80Gb GPU).

 For more memory demanding setup (Qwen3-30B-A3B on 80Gb GPU) use `qwen_30B_long_context` branch, otherwise you can use `transformers_v5`.

+Just like with ArkVale, you are going to clone a fork of the official repo, this fork supports dynamic token budget and fixes randomness for reproducibility.

 #### Setup
 ```